 Missing argument in parameter list PowerShell

-In this PowerShell tutorial, We will discuss the solution of a PowerShell error as “Missing an argument for parameter ‘Year’.
-Specify a parameter of type ‘System.Int32’ and try again.” which is appearing in the Visual Studio Code.
+In this tutorial, I will explain how to fix an error “missing argument in parameter list“.
+The exact error comes as “Missing an argument for parameter ‘Year.’
+Specify a parameter of type ‘System.Int32’ and try again.” which appears in the Visual Studio Code.

 As per my requirement, I was trying to get the current Year from a specific date using the Visual Studio Code.
 To retrieve the current year from date, I have put the below visual studio code as: